skuid/skuid-labs/reports/docusign-autopopulation/index.md

 Because DocuSign’s REST API is fairly complex, creating a templated request body with merge variables is the way to go.
 (View an example below!)
 You can basically follow the format given in the [DocuSign API Explorer](https://apiexplorer.docusign.com/#/esign/restapi?categories=Envelopes&tags=Envelopes&operations=create) but you will only need the following fields:
 1. Envelope
-	- Status  - either sent or created (for a draft)
+	- status - either sent or created (for a draft)
-	- Template Id  - referenced above.
+	- templateId - referenced above.
-	- Email Subject - define the subject of the email to be sent with the docusign doc.
+	- emailSubject - define the subject of the email to be sent with the DocuSign document.
 2. Recipient
 	- name
 	- email
 	- roleName - same as defined in the DocuSign template
 	- recipientId - the best way to get this is to do a [get request for recipients](https://apiexplorer.docusign.com/#/esign/restapi?categories=Envelopes&tags=EnvelopeRecipients&operations=list) on the api explorer
 	- routingOrder (optional) - can also be defined in DocuSign, but it can be helpful to conditionally choose the routing order in Skuid.
 3. Recipient tab
 	- tabLabel - Data Label defined in DocuSign